Prison Rape Elimination Act and the DYS Juvenile Setting

 PREA Annual Reports

-This report summarizes the findings of the Survey of Sexual Violence, State Juvenile Systems Summary Form as submitted to the U.S. Department of Justice, Bureau of Justice Statistics (BJS) for the time period of January 1, 2012 – December 31, 2012.
+These reports summarize the most recent findings of the Survey of Sexual Violence, State Juvenile Systems Summary Form as submitted to the U.S. Department of Justice, Bureau of Justice Statistics (BJS).

 Tailoring the Prison Rape Elimination Act to A Juvenile Setting

 Massachusetts regarded the enactment of PREA as an opportunity to fine-tune practices and procedures that were already in place, with careful thought given to achieving the goals of the legislation within a juvenile correctional agency.
 The issue of how to implement PREA mandates with juveniles (e.g., how to raise safety concerns without creating fear) was of paramount importance in each step of the decision-making process.

 First, DYS requested technical assistance from the National Institute of Corrections to assist in the development of an implementation plan for PREA.
 Through NIC, the department was introduced to The Moss Group Inc. and worked closely with consultant Gary Dennis throughout this process.
 An internal agency workgroup on PREA was formed at the commissioner's level and included representatives from the legal unit, investigations, clinical and medical services, the training academy, victim services, and community and facility operations.
 Other state agencies were included later in the process as members of subcommittees.